-Having a BIP in place means that everyone can be on the same page when dealing with a disruptive or negative behaviour.
-Students often come into contact with many people throughout the day – therapists, teachers, family members and other staff.
-In order to avoid intermittently reinforcing a negative behaviour (thereby making it harder to reduce), everyone should know the defined protocol in handling the behaviour.
+Having a BIP in place means that everyone can be on the same page when managing challenging behavior.
+Students often come into contact with many people throughout the day – therapists, teachers, family members, and other staff.
+In order to avoid intermittently reinforcing a negative behavior (thereby making it harder to reduce), everyone should know the defined protocol concerning the behavior.

 Remember: The protocol may not always work and may need to be tweaked.
-But the only way to know if it is working is to try it consistently and take data.
+The only way to know if it is working is to try it consistently and take data.
 If one team member decides that they don’t like the protocol and don’t implement it, or don’t collect data, we’ll never know if the plan is effective!

-The first thing to do is to define exactly what the behaviour IS and what it IS NOT so that anyone observing the behaviour would come to the same conclusion.
-Include things like: intensity, topography, location, frequency, and other important descriptions.
+The first thing to do is to define exactly what the behavior IS and what it IS NOT so that anyone observing the behavior would come to the same conclusion.
+Include things like intensity, topography, location, frequency, and other important descriptions.

 Good description for non-contextual vocalization:

 Any instance of non-functional speech, including singing, babbling, and phrases unrelated to the present situation.
-Examples include, “d-d-d”, “ahhhh” (with our without arm flapping), video scripts.
+E.g. “d-d-d”, “ahhhh” (with our without arm flapping), video scripts.

-This does not include the gurgle sound that is produced at the back of student’s mouth or in her throat, or the slurping sound.
+This does not include the gurgling sound that is produced at the back of a student’s mouth or in their throat or the slurping sound.
 It also does not include non-contextual laughter.

-This does not include any vocalizations that occur while she is screaming.
+This does not include any vocalizations that occur while the student is screaming.

 Good description for screaming: